nylander/GAAS/annotation/CheatSheet/cigar.md

 ## Samtools extended CIGAR

 The “M” didn't allow to differentiate between the matches and mismatches.
-So, “X” (substitution/Mismatch) and “=”  (match) have been added to the specification in response to the request of several important users.
+So, “X” (substitution/Mismatch) and “=”  (match) have been added to the specification in response to the request of several important users (c.f.
+[The history the MD tag and the CIGAR X operator](http://lh3.github.io/2018/03/27/the-history-the-cigar-x-operator-and-the-md-tag)).
 Here is the current specification of the Samtools CIGAR format:

 Operator | Description